DerFetzer/colorlight-litex/rust/SoC_demo/README.md

 ```

 Now you should have a TCP connection with the SoC and you can talk to it.
 For example just type "hi" and press enter.
 Or "led on".
-If you press the button, you should get a "button pressed" message via TCP.
+If you press the button on the board, you should get a "button pressed" message via TCP.
 Have a look at main.rs to see which commands the SoC can parse.